A different kind of therapy deep thinkers, big feelers, and sensitive souls.

 • the roots of anxiety, overwhelm, and emotional intensity

-• relational wounds and attachment patterns
+• relational patterns

 • identity, purpose, and life transitions